 Anyone who is hoping to jump right into a career with minimal investment of time and money.

-Minimum 18 years of age or out of school for a minimum of 1 year
+Mature student status: Minimum 19 years of age or out of school for 1 year; intake interview/assessment.

 - On campus delivery in Kelowna or Surrey

 - Students must obtain 70% or higher on the quizzes and reviews and must also demonstrate to the instructor that the concepts have been understood.